crowdsecurity/cs-custom-bouncer/README.md

 ## Configuration

-> If you are running your bouncer on the same machine than your crowdsec local API, then you don't need to this since the `install.sh` took care of this.
+> If you are running your bouncer on the same machine that your crowdsec local API, then you don't need to this since the `install.sh` took care of this.

 Before starting the `cs-custom-bouncer` service, please edit the configuration to add your API url and key.
 The default configuration file is located under : `/etc/crowdsec/cs-custom-bouncer/`